tryton/tryton/doc/index.rst

-The company model extends the party model and add several fields: the currency, the list of employees and header and footer texts for reports. there is also a parent company field which allow to setup companies in a tree structure.
-Creating a company will also create a corresponding party, but a company is more than that as it represent the companies of the users and employee who are using Tryton.
+The company model extends the party model and add several fields: the currency, the list of employees and header and footer texts for reports.
+There is also a parent company field which allow to setup companies in a tree structure.
+The company model represent the actual organisation the users of Tryton are members of.

 Employee
 ********

-An employee is a party that is linked to a company.
+The employee model extend the party model with a company field.
+The employee model represent the actual employees of the companies defined in Tryton.
+An employee can be optionally linked to a user trough the user form.

 User
 ****

 Are added to the user model: a main company, a company and an employee field.
-The company field define the current company of the user, this current company will influence the data this user see in Tryton: most of the records that are linked to a company will only be available for users in this very company.
-The main company define which current company a user can choose: either the main company itself or one of the child companies.
+The company field defines the current company of the user, this current company will influence the data this user see in Tryton: most of the records that are linked to a company will only be available for users in this very company.
+The main company define which current company a user can choose: either the main company itself or one of the children companies.